 - 10. Setback.
-Some additional measurements are necessary in order to determine whether the proposed setback of the new residence and workshop are compatible and within 5% of neighboring (contributing) buildings.
-However, the Irvine Avenue Development Plan encourages additional offstreet parking for new structures and the proposed 25' setback allows for an additional two parking spots (in addition to the garage) on the driveway. - 11.
+Measurements of neighboring property setbacks were not provided in order to determine whether the proposed setback of the new residence and workshop are compatible and within 5% of neighboring (contributing) buildings.
+However, the Irvine Avenue Development Plan encourages additional off-street parking for new structures and the proposed 25' setback allows for an additional two parking spots (in addition to the garage) on the driveway.
+The setback appears to generally conform to the guidelines. - 11.
 Garages and Parking.
 The guidelines state: "Where alleys do not exist, garages facing the street or driveway curb cuts may be acceptable.
 Garage doors should not face the street.
 If this is found necessary, single garage doors should be used to avoid the horizontal orientation of two-car garage doors."
 Given the bluff, there is no alley and single garage doors are proposed.
 The two upper floors are cantilevered over the first level garage doors and while the cantilever is not an appropriate traditional design element, the architect's intent was to minimize the garage doors.
 This is consistent with the Irvine Avenue Development Plan which states: "Garage doors shall be downplayed architecturally and front doors should be made inviting and prominent.
 While it is aesthetically desirable to put garage doors behind the front door or to the rear or the side of the house, these design alternatives can be impractical for steep lots without alleys and where pavement aggravates run-off problems."
-There may be other ways, however, to achieve this without a cantilever. - 12.
-Public Infrastructure.
-There do not appear to be exposed brick alleys, stone slab sidewalks, granite curbs or other historic public infrastructure at this site that would be affected.

-Agenda Item VII.A.
+Agenda Item IV.B.